richasharma14/Captstone_Project/README.md

-# Capstone: Retrieving, Analyzing, and Visualizing Data with Python
+# Capstone: Data Retrieval, Analysis, and Visualization with Python
 ## Introduction

 The capstone project involves developing an ETL (Extract, Transform, Load) process for two datasets: Credit Card System and Loan Application.